a2adocsMenu

 Run locally

-Start the agent runtime:
+Start the agent runtime in one terminal:

 a2a dev